 Best Fescue Grass for Overseeding

-Fescues, especially Red Creeping Fescue or Chewings Fescue, work very well while overseeding since they are quick to fill in the gaps of your lawn without aggressively overtaking your existing grasses.
+Fescues, especially mixes with Red Creeping Fescue or Chewings Fescue, work very well while overseeding since the creeping red fescue contained in these seed blends is quick to fill in the gaps of your lawn without aggressively overtaking your existing grasses.

 Fescue Lawn Care